-EPA's 1991 document, Guidance for Water Quality-Based Decisions: The TMDL Process (EPA 440/4-91-001), recommends a monitoring plan when a TMDL is developed under the phased approach.
-The guidance recommends that a TMDL developed under the phased approach also should provide assurances that nonpoint source controls will achieve expected load reductions.
-The phased approach is appropriate when a TMDL involves both point and nonpoint sources and the point source is given a less stringent wasteload allocation based on an assumption that nonpoint source load reductions will occur.
-EPA's guidance provides that a TMDL developed under the phased approach should include a monitoring plan that describes the additional data to be collected to determine if the load reductions required by the TMDL lead to attainment of water quality standards.
+EPA's 1991 document, Guidance for Water Quality-Based Decisions: The TMDL Process (EPA 440/4-91-001), and EPA's 2006 guidance, Clarification Regarding "Phased" Total Maximum Daily Loads, recommend a monitoring plan when a TMDL is developed using the phased approach.
+The guidance indicates that a State may use the phased approach for situations where TMDLs need to be developed despite significant data uncertainty and where the State expects that the loading capacity and allocation scheme will be revised in the near future.
+EPA's guidance provides that a TMDL developed under the phased approach should include, in addition to the other TMDL elements, a monitoring plan that describes the additional data to be collected, and a scheduled timeframe for revision of the TMDL.

 The VTDEC intends to continue monitoring the chemical status of these acid impaired waters and ideally to initiate biological monitoring.
 As national efforts to control acid deposition to the northeast United States progress, VTDEC anticipates having the ability to identify resultant changes to the waterbodies.
-The TMDL document describes a multi-part monitoring plan that includes continued chemical monitoring of certain Long-Term Monitoring lakes, macroinvertebrate bioassessments of a portion of these lakes, and chemical monitoring of the remaining TMDL lakes on a five year rotational basis.
+The TMDL document describes a multi-part monitoring plan that includes continued chemical monitoring of certain Long-Term Monitoring lakes and chemical monitoring of the remaining TMDL lakes on a five year rotational basis.
 The monitoring plan will ensure that VTDEC maintains sufficiently current information on these lakes to document chemical recovery.
 In addition, VTDEC intends to continue to partner with federal agencies to monitor atmospheric deposition in the state, and to estimate proportionate sulfate and nitrate contributions from emissions originating from Vermont and specific upwind states and Canadian Provinces.

-Assessment: EPA-New England concludes that the proposed monitoring by VTDEC will be sufficient to evaluate the effects of TMDL implementation over the next 10 to 15 years.
-EPA expects to pursue discussions with VTDEC regarding potential assistance with the estimates of proportionate loading contributions from upwind source areas.
+Although a monitoring plan is not a required element of EPA's TMDL approval process in this case because this TMDL is not a phased TMDL, EPA-New England concludes that the proposed monitoring by VTDEC will be sufficient to evaluate the effects of TMDL implementation over the next 10 to 15 years.